Sewers and Sewer Laterals

 5 key points to remember:

-1. The property owner owns the entire sewer lateral from inside the building to the point where it connects to the City Street Main (as depicted in the sketch to the right).
+1. The property owner owns the entire sewer lateral from where it commences inside the building to the point where it connects to the City sewer main.

 2. The property owner is responsible at their own cost, for all maintenance associated with their sewer lateral.
-We strongly recommend regular maintenance to ensure a well functioning sewer.
-Suggestions for upkeep include the removal of grease, the flushing of slow running pipe and removal or cutting of tree roots that may infiltrate the sewer lateral.
+Regular maintenance is strongly recommended in order to maintain a properly functioning sewer lateral.
+Grease removal, flushing of a slow running sewer lateral and removal/cutting of infiltrating tree roots are examples of regular maintenance.

-3. Should a blockage occur in the sewer lateral, the property owner is encouraged to call a plumber or pipe cleaning company to remove the blockage.
-The City has a flexible sewer rod, which can be borrowed but is at the owner's risk.
+3. In the event of a blockage in the sewer lateral, the property owner is encouraged to call a plumber or pipe cleaning company to remove the blockage.
+Alternatively, the City has a flexible sewer rod which the property owner may use at their own risk, to remove the blockage.

-4. When a problem is suspected concerning the portion of the private sewer lateral, under the City Right-of-Way, the property owner is required to provide at their cost, a video inspection of their sewer.
-The property owner will also be required to locate their sewer lateral with proper measurements, markings (paint and flags) and a Camera Inspection Field Report to help the City determine the location of the problem.
-There are many plumbers and pipe leaning companies which can provide the property owner with those services.
+4. When a problem is suspected in the portion of the sewer lateral under the City Right-of-Way, the property owner is required to provide at their cost, a video inspection of their sewer.
+The property owner will also be required to locate their sewer lateral with proper measurements, markings (paint and flags) and a Camera Inspection Field Report to assist the City to determine the precise location of the problem.
+There are many plumbers and pipe cleaning companies which can provide the property owner with these services.
 The City will not reimburse the property owner for the costs associated with conducting a video inspection or locating their sewer lateral.

 What causes sewer backups?

 Occasionally the mainline sewer or the sewer lateral becomes blocked and the sewage is unable to flow; the blockage causes the sewage flow to "backup" or "overflow" to the first upstream outlet, which is most commonly a city manhole, but sometimes may be a low elevation fixture (such as a bathtub drain) in a private address.